Same-sex marriage (SSM) in Maine

 • Authorizes marriage between any two persons who meet the other marriage requirements of state law;

-Thus Question 1 ends up being a mostly win-win situation:
+Thus the Question 1 plebiscite ends up being a mostly win-win situation:

 - Same-sex and opposite-sex couples will be able to marry, restricted only by the usual age and consanguinity limitations of the marriage act.
 They will receive state marital benefits and protections for themselves and their children, just as opposite-sex married couples do.
-Same-sex couples will not initially receive any federal benefits or protections because of the Defense of Marriage Act (DOMA).
-However, this law has been declared unconstitutional by many federal courts and is expected to be terminated by the U.S. Supreme Court in 2013.
+Same-sex couples did not initially receive any federal benefits or protections because of the federal Defense of Marriage Act (DOMA).
+However, this law had been declared unconstitutional by many federal courts.
+Finally, on 2013-JUN-26, the U.S. Supreme Court declared Section 3 of the federal DOMA law to be unconstitutional.
+This made same-sex married couples in Maine eligible for the 1,138 federal benefits and protections on a par with opposite-sex couples.

 - Conservative clergy who wish to exercise their religious freedom to discriminate against same-sex couples by refusing to marry then can do so with impunity.
 They cannot be subjected to lawsuits.
-They are given immunity by the First Amendment of the U.S. Constitution and by the Maine marriage laws.
+They are given immunity by the First Amendment of the U.S. Constitution and also by Question 1.

-- In a truly major victory for religious freedom, liberal clergy are free to marry all of the loving committed couples in their congregations, for the first time.
+- In a major victory for religious freedom, liberal clergy are now free to marry loving, committed same-sex couples, for the first time in many years.

-- The only group to have lost anything as a result of Question 1 are those who want to prohibit same-sex couples from marrying and prevent such couples and their children from receiving equal benefits and protections.
+- The only group to have lost anything as a result of Question 1 are mainly religious conservatives who want to prohibit same-sex couples from marrying and who want such couples and their children to be deprived of equal marriage benefits and protections.

 Webmaster's opinion: (Bias alert):

-State Rep. Johnson's beliefs are probably based on his denomination's theological position on marriage.
+State Rep. Johnson's beliefs are probably based on his faith group's theological position on marriage.
 If so, then by all means, his church should be free to act on their religious freedom to discriminate against sexual minorities by choosing to refuse to marry loving, committed same-sex couples.
-The First Amendment of the U.S. Constitution guarantees faith groups this right, if they want to implement such discrimination, and the new Maine marriage law confirms it.
+The First Amendment of the U.S. Constitution guarantees faith groups this right, and the new Maine marriage law confirms it.

 However, the federal Defense of Marriage Act (DOMA) not withstanding, it is the state government that is authorized by the U.S. Constitution to define who can and who cannot marry.
-Various states and territories throughout North American history have, at different times and locations:
+Various states and territories throughout North American history have, at different times and locations redefined marriage.
+States have:

 - Prohibited and later allowed interracial marriages.